Sexual performance anxiety

 Like therapy, talking your problems through with your partner often means that you take a big weight off your mind.
-A lot of your anxieties could well be unfounded and when you start to talk them through you may find that your partner is very understanding.
+A lot of your anxieties could well be unfounded when you start to talk them through.
+You may find that your partner is very understanding.
 It may be that you’re worrying about nothing at all and you’ll look back in a month or so and wonder what the problem was in the first place.

 You might be able to come up with solutions together.
 If you’re out of shape and worried about that, you could come up with a sexual routine that is less physically intensive, like side-by-side or extended foreplay.

 Try something new

 If you’re worried that your sex life has become stale, trying something new in the bedroom is a great place to start.
 You don’t even need to have penetrative sex.
 Try extended foreplay, massages or a bit of role play.
 Take a risk.
 If you’re experiencing PE, maybe take things slow and avoid contact with your penis – focus on her for longer.